- Home: Deaf and Hard of Hearing

 - Daggett, Duchesne and Uinta Counties: Francy Davis

-- Davis, Salt Lake, Summit, Tooele and Wasatch Counties: Chelle Wyatt, Sue Ordonez and Kathy Evans.
+- Davis, Salt Lake, Summit, Tooele and Wasatch Counties: Chelle Wyatt, Sue Ordonez, Kathy Evans and Julia Stepp.
 Sanderson Center teacher Savannah Barber

 - Utah, Juab and Carbon Counties: Andi Fuller